CDCgov/NEDSS-Modernization/README.md

 #### Running NBS 6 local containers instead

-The docker compose uses published packages of the NBS 6 application (`wildfly`) and DB (`nbs-mysql`) by default.
+The docker compose uses published packages of the NBS 6 application (`wildfly`) and DB (`nbs-mssql`) by default.
 To instead use your local copy, set the `NEDSSDEV_COMPOSE_PATH` to the appropriate location as rooted from `cdc-sandbox` (e.g. `../../NEDSSDev/docker-compose.yml` if it is a sibling to this repo).

 Ensure `NEDSSDev` is checked out to the version you want to use and properly instantiated (including DB submodule - see its README for details)